 Can you get a COVID-19 booster shot?

-The Centers for Disease Control and Prevention (CDC) formally issued guidelines about who is currently eligible for COVID-19 vaccine boosters.
+The Centers for Disease Control and Prevention (CDC) updated its guidelines about who is currently eligible for COVID-19 vaccine boosters.
 A booster shot is an additional dose of a vaccine given after the protection provided by the original shot(s) has begun to decrease over time.

-- Anyone aged 65 years and over who was fully vaccinated six months ago,
+- Anyone aged 65 years and over who are fully vaccinated,

 - Anyone aged 18-64 with underlying health conditions and believe it would be beneficial,